 Oxygen sensors using pulse oximetry are most often used in fingertip or earlobe devices to measure oxygen saturation in the body for medical use.
 Infrared and red light are both pulsed through a thin layer of skin and measured by a photodiode.
 Because the wavelengths of the light are different, the ratio of absorption of light through the skin is proportional to the amount of oxygenated hemoglobin in the arteries.

 Paramagnetic oxygen sensors rely on the fact that oxygen molecules are attracted to strong magnetic fields.
-In some designs a sample gas is introduced into the sensor and passed through a magnetic field.
+In some designs, the sample gas is introduced into the sensor and passed through a magnetic field.
 The flow rate changes in proportion to the oxygen level in the gas.
-In a variation on this design the oxygen in the magnetic field creates a physical force on glass spheres that is measured.
+In a variation on this design, the oxygen in the magnetic field creates a physical force on glass spheres that are measured.
 While not a common sensing technology, it can be used in industrial process control applications where a zirconia oxygen sensor cannot.